Neptunians/sekai-ctf-2023-web-writeup/README.md

 ### Request Smugling

 After many years of guys like you hacking stuff, modern HTTP servers have many security protections, but you can't expect that from small custom projects.
+That is the cause for our cache server.

 When you have multiple web servers working in a chained fashion, we can try a [Request Smuggling](https://portswigger.net/web-security/request-smuggling) approach.